zara-siddiqui/lab-predictions-logistic-regression/readme.md

 In this lab, you will be using the [Sakila](https://dev.mysql.com/doc/sakila/en/) database of movie rentals.

-In order to optimize our inventory, we would like to know which films will be rented next month and we are asked to create a model to predict it.
+In order to optimize our inventory, we would like to know which films will be rented.
+We are asked to create a model to predict it.
+So we use the information we have from May 2005 to create the model.

 ### Instructions